Skip to content

 What is Schizophrenia?

-Schizophrenia is a serious, complex brain disorder.
+Schizophrenia is a chronic brain disorder that can affect how a person thinks, feels, and behaves.
+People with schizophrenia may experience changes in behavior or thoughts, diminished emotional expression or social withdrawal, and problems with attention, memory, or decision-making.
 It often runs in families and starts suddenly in early adulthood.
 There is no cure for this illness, but it can be managed with medicine and supportive therapy.

 What Are the Symptoms of Schizophrenia?

 Each person may feel symptoms differently.
-The most common symptoms include:
+Symptoms usually present in three categories:

 What Causes Schizophrenia?